-Vegetables that Help Improve Kidney Function
+Vegetables That Help Improve Kidney Function

-Vegetables that improve kidney health
+Vegetables that help improve kidney function

 2. Red bell peppers

 Free of potassium, both your liver and kidneys will benefit by adding cabbage to your diet.
 The extra dose of vitamins K and C, along with its high concentration of fiber, B6 and folic acid, make this a food you can’t possibly pass up.

 5. Garlic, best natural medicine